 6. Get all your left-leaning friends and family to vote.

 The week before and/or the day before election day, post on Facebook and tag all your liberal and progressive friends.
 Drop it in your group texts.
 G-chat your colleagues, or post in your office’s Slack channel.
 Bring it up at the coffee machine and at lunch.
 Do not let one conversation go by without peer pressuring someone to go vote.

 Set your alarm to get up early.
-Email your boss to tell them that you’re going to the polls before work, and you’ll let them know ASAP if the line is long and you anticipate being late to the office.
+Email your boss to tell them that you’re going to the polls before you start working, and you’ll let them know ASAP if the line is long and you anticipate being late to your desk.
 Voting is your priority today.